-• The Cuilleen stream flows into the River Suck to the northwest of the plan area at Derrymullen;
+- The Cuilleen stream flows into the River Suck to the northwest of the plan area at Derrymullen: - The Kellysgrove stream enters the River Suck to the south of the plan area.

 Figure 3.16 Rivers within plan area.
 (Source GCC).